moloewe-leuphana/moloewe-leuphana.github.io/docs/moloewe-tools/09_switch.md

 # Switch

-A Switch tool is used to interact with a presentation and allows users to switch the value (of any Python type) stored in a variable from one to the other.
+A Switch tool is used to interact with a presentation and allows users to switch the value (of any Python type) stored in a variable from one to another.

 The Switch tool requires definition of a function on the Project Notebook.